Slate Myers

-Slate Myers (born 2009 or 2010) is an American professional stock car racing driver who competes full-time in the SMART Modified Tour, driving the No. 4 for his grandfather, Gary Myers.
+Slate Myers (born 2009 or 2010) is an American professional stock car racing driver who competes in the SMART Modified Tour, driving the No. 4 for his grandfather, Gary Myers.
 He is the son of fellow racing driver and multiple-time Bowman Gray Stadium track champion Burt Myers, and the nephew of fellow racing driver Jason Myers.

 Myers has also competed in the Carolina Crate Modified Series and the NASCAR Weekly Series, and is a frequent competitor at Bowman Gray Stadium.